LordEidi/fennel.js/README.md

     sudo apt-get install nginx

-Now configure a proxy configuration so that your instance of nginx will serve / prox the content of / for the **Fennel** server.
+Now configure a proxy configuration so that your instance of nginx will serve / prox the content of / for the **Fennel.js** server.
 To do so, you will need a configuration along this example:

     server {
         listen   443;